Why schlep all the way across town when you can shop and dine in the same building that you live or work in?

 As these populations continue to grow, and the digital revolution brings the world to the palm of our hands, it’s becoming evidently clear that convenience is king.

 Therein lies the appeal of urban mixed-use development.

-Therein lies the appeal of mixed use development — defined as any urban real estate development that functionally integrates a mix of various asset classes.
+Mixed-use development can be defined as any urban real estate development that functionally integrates a mix of two or more asset types.

 Employers are likewise more attracted to mixed use properties in their search for spaces that offer promising potential to encourage collaboration, build morale, and attract talent.

 Likewise, employers are also more attracted to mixed-use properties in their search for space, as it offers a more robust set of amenities for employees.